Going Tobacco-Free is Important

-Well-Ahead has worked side-by-side with many large and small organizations as they’ve developed their smoke-free and tobacco-free policies.
-We have answers to the most commonly asked questions, regardless of the size of the organization.
+Well-Ahead works together with many large and small organizations as they develop their smoke-free and tobacco-free policies.
+We have answers to the most commonly asked questions, regardless of the organization’s size.

 Note: This should not be construed as a legal opinion or substitute for obtaining legal advice.

-It typically takes approximately six months to move to a tobacco-free policy.
+Moving to a tobacco-free policy typically takes approximately six months.
 The length of time could increase or decrease depending on the information gathered in steps 1-2 of preparing for a tobacco-free policy.

 Ensure tobacco-free signs are posted in visible areas around your property, especially in areas where tobacco use was prevalent previously.